boobo94/boobo94.github.io/_posts/2018/2018-08-06-mail-server-localhost.md

 ---
 layout: post
-title: "Simple SMTP server for local development usage"
+title: "Simple SMTP server for local development usage.
+Learn how to configure Nodejs with gmail or integrate a dedicated solution like MailCatcher"
 date:       2018-08-06 22:09:00
 summary: Discover how to set up Gmail smtp server or a simple mail server for local development.
 categories: tools